 Wow wow wow and wow!
 Flash Point definitely qualifies as a five-star technothriller.
 Brilliant!
-It is filled with mind-blowing science combined with fast paced action.
+It is filled with mind-blowing science combined with fast-paced action.
 Flash Point is a book that you won’t want to put down.

 Thomas Locke is a master at creating characters that are completely fleshed out.
 He has a way of bringing out genuine emotions and responses towards his characters.
 One of the primary characters named Reese Clawson is my favorite.
 You will also find her in Trial Run, book one of the Fault Lines series.
-Reese is most definitely not good but I can’t help myself.
+Reese is most definitely not a good person but I can’t help myself.
 I like her.
 I want her to want to change and stop fighting that which is good and use her incredible mind and skills to help annihilate those that she has been basically forced to serve.
 Maybe that will happen in book three.
 I would love that!

 The science that is Flash Point is neurobiology meets quantum physics.
 Cranial mapping and deep-brain stimulation.
-At it’s very best, the elimination of pain.
+At its very best, the elimination of pain.
 I'll take the migraine cure please (they are the bane of my existence).
 The science is well presented and understandable.